SouthernDragon/Kumar-Sane_MantisJumpingPaper/README.md

 # Mantis Jumping Analysis

-This repository contains analysis code and data for studying mantis jumping behavior from DeepLabCut (DLC) pose-tracking outputs.
+This repository contains analysis code and data for studying mantis jumping behavior.
 The workflow converts body-part coordinates into center-of-mass (COM) trajectories, computes takeoff kinematics, and generates figures for distance- and angle-dependent jumping analyses.

 ## Project overview